actionhero/actionhero/docs/servers/websocket.md

 </script>
 {% endhighlight %}

-You can also inspect `client.state` ('connected', 'disconnected', etc)
+You can also inspect `client.state` ('connected', 'disconnected', etc).
+The websocket client will attempt to re-connect automatically.

-Note that we are using **both** the provided actionheroWebSocket prototype and requiring the faye library which actionhero provides.

 ## Methods